Jr Kadooment back at the Stadium and One route for Jump-Up: NCF continues Stakeholder Updates

 This year also, the NCF will revert to the original one route for the jump up.
 Another return will be to the National Stadium for the Junior Kadooment, this in response to the several pleas from parents and band leaders.

-The appearance of of the festival, relations with the Value Added Tax Division, sensitization to best health practices and early registration, all formed part of the agenda of the meeting.
+The appearance of the Kings and Queens of the festival, relations with the Value Added Tax Division, sensitization to best health practices and early registration, all formed part of the agenda of the meeting.

 Further meetings are planned with the band leaders, all in a bid to improve the quality of the island?s biggest street parties; Grand Kadooment and Junior Kadooment.